sebastiangrochocki/BlocksInSystem/README.md

 </Button>
 ```

-## CheckboxCustom Component
+## Checkbox Component

 ### Overview

-`CheckboxCustom` is a React component that provides a customized checkbox experience.
+`Checkbox` is a React component that provides a customized checkbox experience.
 Built using `@radix-ui/react-checkbox`, this component offers a flexible and accessible way to integrate checkbox functionality into your application, with support for custom styling and additional content.

 ### Properties